20 Types of Drill Bits -Which one Is Right for You?

 Tips for Proper Drill and Drill Bit Maintenance:

-• Let the drill bit cool off after you have finished your project.
+• Let the drill bit cool down before coming into contact with it after you have finished your work.
+This simple step prevents accidental burns and also prolongs the tool’s lifespan.

 FAQs